hjake123/reactive/LATEST_CHANGELOG.md

-- Reestablished Create support for 1.21
+- Reestablished Create support for its version `6.0.0`
 - Fixed overly long cooldown on reaction journal page request system.
 This prevents a theoretical hang on world load